 FRCP and FRCPE (2000)

 She works closely with the Zimbabwe Ministry of Health and Child Care and National AIDS Council to provide evidence for their HIV prevention strategy - most recently as part of a consortium funded by UNITAID to Stimulate and Shape the Market in HIV self-testing in Africa.
-She is co-chair of HPTN’s Adolescent Science Committee, has been on a number of WHO expert panels and is co-PI on a number of research capacity strengthening initiatives focusing on Southern Africa.
+She was co-chair of HPTN’s Adolescent Science Committee between 2011-2016, has been on a number of WHO expert panels and was co-PI on a number of research capacity strengthening initiatives focusing on Southern Africa.